ASME-ground-robot/robot_cali/README.md

 ```
 <img src="https://github.com/CSULA-URC/2021-22/blob/main/doc/echo_surface_objects.png" width="300" />

-This gives information about the objects detected such as the geometry, postion, orientation or even the color of the object.
+This gives information about the surfaces and objects detected such as the geometry, postion, orientation or even the color of the object.

 ## Mission Planner
 [Add description]